top of page

 -

 How do I prepare for the visit?The most important thing is to be calm and give love.
 Your pet will pick up on your anxiety, so try to keep things as normal as possible for them.
 You can dote on them with special treats, extra pets, a walk outside, or car trips if they enjoy that and are comfortable.
 If your pet is on any medications, you can continue them if they help keep it comfortable.
 They will not interfere with their final treatments.
 If you've been given a sedative to give your pet before the visit, please give this as recommended.
 Decide on the best location for your pet's final moments.
 For some, this may be on their favorite bed, in your arms, under their favorite tree, or even in the car after a final ride.
 You will want to make sure your pet is properly restrained with a leash or harness if necessary.
 Realize that everything relaxes when your pet is sedated and passes.
 Dr. Kim will bring absorbent pads and towels.
 If your pet has been vomiting or having diarrhea, or has a full bladder you may want to provide a towel and a waterproof barrier to help contain this.
 For certain pets, a final walk outside to eliminate shortly before the appointment may help.
+Home environment: Please minimize distractions Turn off or silence cell phones.
+Someone will call you at the worst moment.
+If you choose to have television on, please lower the volume and choose something calming.
+Now is not the time to stream Vikings or your favorite football team.
+Consider soft lighting, calming music for pets Have tissue handy Clear the area for our visit and make sure there is a clear pathway if Dr. Kim will be taking your pet with her.
+Please be sure there is a place for Dr. Kim to park near the home.
+You probably don't want to escort your beloved pet down the street after they've passed.
+If there is no on-site parking, please provide Dr. Kim with instructions.
+Dr. Kim will bring a stretcher for pets over 30lbs.
+Smaller pets will be tucked in a basket if Dr. Kim is taking them with her.
+Outside environment: Blankets or towels are recommended for your pet and also all who will be present.
+Lawn chairs are thoughtful too.
+Please provide shade or a cover if it is hot or raining.
+Please be sure to clear and salt walkways and driveways in the wintertime.
+Please be sure to advise Dr. Kim of any special concerns when finding your home.
+If Google tends to send the wrong directions or there is construction, please let her know.
+Please be sure your home is well-lit if Dr. Kim is arriving after dark.
+Providing instructions for finding your home is helpful - especially if it's hard to see house numbers.

 -